alxndr/blog/_posts/2022-05-04-Git-archaeology.md

 ---

 TLDR:
-* history of deleted file: `git log -- path/to/deleted-file`
+* history of a deleted/moved file: `git log -- path/to/deleted-file`
-* find a string in the diff of all commits: `git log -S string`
+* find all commits which include a given string in the diff: `git log -S string`
 * [ignore certain directories][blog-git-ignore-dirs]

 -------